The religious sense

 horizons that recede with our every step. - Huston Smith, Why Religion

 Why is God Waiting?

-article is going to forge ahead and lay out an answer: Jesus calls and
+article is going to forge ahead and lay out an answer: the J-person calls and

 expects us to understand God, and so that understanding necessarily profoundly